WhiteWhale52/WhiteWhale52/README.md

 - 💬 Ask me about Real-Time Computer Graphics
 - 📫 How to reach me: You can reach me through my email, mohamedt.mohamed@mail.utoronto.ca
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: For the life of me, I don't like Python.
-C# and C++ is my meat
+C# and C++ is my love and joy